About Red Lotus

-Terry also recently developed Helping Hands Vietnam, an informal charity designed to specifically help the disadvantaged in Vietnam.
+Terry also developed Helping Hands Vietnam, an informal charity designed to specifically help the disadvantaged in Vietnam.
 HHV has no administration or marketing costs, the money raised goes directly to the people it is intended to aid.
-HHV is based purely on love and trust, and over the past 3 years since its formation has delivered over $280,000 to help the children and people of Vietnam.
+HHV is based purely on love and trust, and over the past 6 years since its formation has delivered over $380,000 to help the children and people of Vietnam.

-HHV now employs one English nurse and six local ladies in the areas of health, therapy and education, HHV also employs six of the local residents at the Ba Vi Disability Center, which is now the primary focus of Red Lotus .
+HHV now employs one English nurse and six local ladies as part of its community development program in the areas of health, therapy and education, HHV also employs six of the local residents at the Ba Vi Disability Center, which along with the Huong La center is the primary focus of Red Lotus .

-"This is a center that truly needed help, although it has been the most difficult thing I have been associated with in my life to date, it has also been the most rewarding.
+"Ba Vi was a center that truly needed help, although it has been the most difficult thing I have ever been associated with in my life to date, it has also been the most rewarding.
 Nothing is quite as pure as the love of a child, and to witness that child's growth is a fulfilling experience, knowing you have contributed a little".